-Although we do not condone the use of payday loan companies, we understand that in some circumstances a short-term loan, paid back on time, may be the best option available.
+In recent times, there has been a significant increase in clients facing severe debt issues, largely due to payday loans.
+While we do not condone the use of payday loan companies, we understand that in some circumstances, a short-term loan, paid back on time, might be the only option available.

 What are payday loans?

 Payday loans are small, short-term loans designed to help you to your next ‘payday‘.
 Payday loans are an American phenomenon that have been growing quickly in the UK market since 2006.
-The premise is that they offer a relatively small amount of cash (usually up to £500) for a short term, usually around 2 weeks.
-The providers charge a fee for the loan usually expressed as a flat fee per £100 borrowed – usually around £25
+The premise is that they offer a relatively small amount of cash (usually between £50 to £1,000) for a short term, usually around a month.

 What is the APR for a payday loan?